edwardz8/nuxt-0/notes.md

 })
 ```

-And finally, back on the front-end side of the project directory, inside __composables__, create a new file: __useLike.ts__ and add the following utility methods so the code is more readable wherever the functionality is utilized across the app.
+And finally, back on the front-end side of the project directory, inside __composables__, create a new file: __useLike.ts__ and add the following utility methods so the code is more readable wherever the functionality is needed across the app.

 ```js
 // composables/useLike.ts